20 Years Ago: ‘Detroit Rock City’ Movie Pretty Much Ends Kiss Reunion

 "I knew it wasn't an accident," Frehley insisted in his book No Regrets.
 "Gene had been involved in the editing process on a daily basis.
 I even remember getting tapes from him, early on, with alternate scenes and endings, but Monique's scene was always included.
 I knew Gene was probably pissed at me for something I had done, but to get back at me by hurting my daughter?
 I mean, it was his idea in the first place, so what the f--- was he doing?"

 If Simmons was truly behind the edit, he had Rifkin's support.
 "Gene was a fantastic producer to work for.
 He loves movies and is very respectful of the process.
 Whenever we found ourselves at a creative crossroads with each other he would always defer to me because I was the director," Rifkin enthused in a later interview.
 "He also fought on my behalf against the studio if there ever was a creative disagreement.
 Gene’s great."

 Regardless of who was ultimately responsible, Frehley found it impossible to forgive Simmons for hurting his daughter.
 "I never felt the same about Gene after that.
 He had reached an all-time low with me, and this particular snub contributed greatly to my second departure from Kiss."

-Even worse, according to Criss, was the way Sullivan was bumped out of the spotlight after ‘City’ got the green light at New Line — then laughed at when he allegedly confronted Simmons about using the movie to belittle Criss and Frehley.
+Even worse, according to Criss, was the way Tim Sullivan was bumped out of the spotlight after Detroit Rock City got the green light at New Line -- then laughed at when he allegedly confronted Simmons about using the movie to belittle Criss and Frehley.
 "We dyed our hair, we gave our blood, we struggled and cooked for each other in seedy hotels because we were a band, not a brand," Criss lamented.
 "It's shocking and horrifying that Gene has forgotten that."